A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 P

 Pass-through business.
-Businesses organized as S-corporations, partnerships, and sole proprietorships that pass through any taxable profit or loss directly to the owners, who report it on individual income tax returns.
-Pass-through businesses are not subject to the corporate income tax that applies to most large corporations and many small ones.
+Businesses organized as S-corporations, partnerships, limited liability corporations, or sole proprietorships that pass through any taxable profit or loss directly to the owners, who report it on individual income tax returns.
+Pass-through businesses are not subject to the corporate income tax.

 Pass-through business deduction.
-The TCJA introduced a new provision allowing pass-through businesses to deduct up to 20 percent of qualified business income (QBI) from Taxable income.
+The Tax Cuts and Jobs Act introduced a new provision allowing pass-through businesses to deduct up to 20 percent of qualified business income (QBI) from Taxable income.

 Payroll taxes.
-Taxes imposed on employers, employees, or both that are levied on some or all of workers’ earnings.
+Taxes imposed on employers, employees, or both, based on some or all of a worker’s earnings.
 Employers and employees each remit Social Security taxes equal to 6.2 percent of all employee earnings up to a cap ($128,400 for 2018) and Medicare taxes of 1.45 percent on all earnings with no cap.
 Those taxes are referred to by the names of their authorizing acts: FICA (Federal Insurance Contributions Act) or SECA (Self-Employment Contributions Act), depending on the worker’s employment status.
 Employers also remit State and Federal Unemployment Taxes (SUTA and FUTA) that cover the costs of unemployment insurance.

 Personal exemption.
 A per-person amount of income that is shielded from income tax.
 In calculating taxable income, tax filers may subtract the value of the personal exemption times the number of people in the tax unit.
 The personal exemption is indexed for inflation.
 The TCJA eliminated personal exemptions through 2025.

 Pigouvian tax.
 A consumption tax designed to reflect the cost of negative externalities.
 Some spending imposes costs on others.
-The classic example is pollution from driving a car—tailpipe emissions include greenhouse gases that contribute to climate change as well as pollutants that degrade the environment and may contribute to health problems.
-Absent a tax, the price of gasoline does not reflect the environmental damage and thus consumers ignore those costs in making decisions about what kind of car to buy or how much to drive.
-A Pigouvian tax adds an estimate of the social damage costs to the price of a good or service and improves market efficiency since consumers account for all costs when making economic decisions.
+The classic example is pollution from driving a car.
+Tailpipe emissions include greenhouse gases that contribute to climate change, as well as pollutants that degrade the environment and may contribute to health problems.
+Absent a tax, the price of gasoline does not reflect the environmental damage, and thus consumers ignore those costs in making decisions about what kind of car to buy or how much to drive.
+A Pigouvian tax adds an estimate of the social damage costs to the price of a good or service and improves market efficiency, since it prompts consumers to account for these costs when making economic decisions.

 Poverty levels.
 (Also called “poverty thresholds.”)
 The level of pre-tax cash income below which a family is considered to be officially “poor.”
-Thresholds vary by family size, age of head, and number of children.
+Thresholds vary by family size, age of the head of household, and number of children.
 When established in 1965, the thresholds were set at three times the cost of a minimally adequate diet and indexed annually for changes in the price of food.
 The basis for indexing changed to the Consumer Price Index for all goods and services in 1969.

 Progressive tax.
-A tax that levies a larger percentage of the income of higher-income households than from lower-income households.
+A tax that levies a larger percentage on the income of higher-income households than from lower-income households.
 (See also Regressive tax.)

 Progressivity.
 A measure of how tax burdens increase with income.
 A progressive tax claims a proportionately larger share of income from higher-income than from lower-income taxpayers.
 Conversely, a Regressive tax levies a larger share of income from lower-income households than from higher-income ones.
 Taxes that claim the same percentage of income from all taxpayers are termed “proportional.”

 Property tax.
-A tax based on the value of property owned by an individual or household.
+A tax based on the value of property owned by an individual, household, or business.
 In the United States, most property taxes are levied by local governments.

 Public debt.
 (See Debt held by the public.)